alexjoverm/blog/source/_posts/Write-the-first-Vue-js-Component-Unit-Test-in-Jest.md

  - Testing only the component you want to test (that's what Unit Test stands for)
  - Avoid side effects that children components can have, such as making HTTP calls, calling store actions...

-For more info, [this article](http://engineering-blog.alphasights.com/testing-react-components-with-shallow-rendering/) explains it quite well.

 ## Testing a Component with vue-test-utils

 `vue-test-utils` provide us with Shallow Rendering among other features.
 We could rewrite the previous test as follows: